-Homeowners dig apartments with predominant white walls, ceiling, and floors.
+Homeowners dig apartments with predominantly white walls, ceiling, and floors.
 It’s a blank canvas — they are free to try anything to improve the design.
 In this apartment, the homeowner focused on upgrading the kitchen.
-Here, they installed a decorative kitchen countertop and splashback.
-Matchy, those two are the stars in this kitchen.
+Here, they installed a matching kitchen countertop and splashback.
+These two are the stars in this kitchen.

 Solid surface countertop